hilton/hilton.github.com/blog/_posts/2025-08-26-recipe-variants.md

 > (or a mixture of fruit) to the dry ingredients in the basic recipe.

 In the Standard Cookbook Model, each recipe lists _ingredients_ and preparation steps (the _method_).
-In simple cases, such as scones, ingredient variations don’t the method.
+In simple cases, such as scones, ingredient variations don’t affect the method.
 But in general, changing ingredients changes the method.

 ## Cookbook variants